athrva98/Morse-simulator-exploration/README.md

 # README
 Algorithms for frontier Based Exploration In the MORSE Simulator.

-The exploration code is heavily adapted from [https://github.com/braincorp/bc_exploration.git]

 # Installation

 This repository can be installed as a python package by,